CageCode/World-Food-Ecosystems/practical6/intro.md

 <br />

 13. This final data can now be used for visualization and statistics.

+In this case we are not interested in a regression analysis, because we are not predicting

 ```R
 #question for quiz: how much of the variation in the  food vulnerability index can be explained by shannon median index.